OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 distribution has a significantly different directory structure, the install may need to be modified to accommodate.

+It is also known to run on Windows XP under Cygwin, and Sun's Java 1.4+.

 This JAUS implementation has two primary code bases written in separate languages:

-First, the CIMAR Node Manager and its referenced JAUS message library are written in Java.
+First, the OpenJAUS Node Manager and its referenced JAUS message library are written in Java.
 The Java JAUS message library contains a subset of the complete standard JAUS message set, mostly containing only those messages which are needed by the Node Manager (some others have been implemented to aid future development of a